 We accept all files electronically.
-Please upload files through the website or you can email files up to 15mb to firstname.lastname@example.org
+Please upload files through the website after the order has been placed or you can email files up to 15mb to firstname.lastname@example.org

 PDF’s are the best format for you to provide your artwork, please make sure your images are at least 300dpi and all colours are correct.

 We accept artwork created in any of the following software packages:

 - Adobe Illustrator

 - Please be aware that files from the Microsoft Office suite of programs (Word, PowerPoint, Excel and Publisher) are not designed for commercial printing but we can accept them.

 InDesign and QuarkXpress allow the packaging of artwork which collects the artwork and all images and fonts in a convenient folder.
 InDesign does this via the Package command and Quark via the Collect for Output command.

 All placed images and used fonts must be included along with the artwork file.
 It is good working practice to include (at least) a low resolution PDF along with any original artwork to check against.

 If supplying original artwork all placed images (TIFF, EPS, JPEG) must be included within a clearly marked folder eg. Images or Links within the main artwork folder.